Ability to Benefit – Minimum CPT score requirements for Certificate of Completion students to be eligible for financial aid

 Weekend Courses – Classes offered Friday evenings through Sunday evenings

-Withdrawal – Refers to the action students take to remove themselves from a course during the withdrawal period (following the drop/refund period), and before the student withdrawal deadline for each term.
-Withdrawing from a course may have academic and financial obligations; academic consequences include receiving a “W” for the course (which appears on student transcripts).
-At Valencia College, a grade of “W” will not impact GPA and does not count as completed credit toward a degree; however, a withdrawal will count as an ‘attempt’.
+Withdrawal – Withdrawal refers to the action students take to remove themselves from a course after the drop/refund period and before the withdrawal deadline for each part of term.
+Withdrawing from a course may carry both academic and financial implications.
+Academically, a grade of "W" will be assigned, which will appear on student transcripts.
+At Valencia College, a "W" grade does not impact the GPA and does not count as completed credit toward a degree.
+However, a withdrawal will count as an attempt at the course.
+Financially, no refund is issued, and students are responsible for the associated tuition and fees.
 (See entry on Withdrawal in this catalog.)